Make slow cooker mulled wine for your Christmas party. Mulled wine in a slow cooker is a fun alternative to the usual holiday cocktails.

-It’s also a super a convenient holiday party drink.
+It’s also super convenient to serve at holiday parties.
 That’s because crock-pot mulled wine can easily be kept warm in your slow cooker and guests can help themselves.

 How to make mulled wine

-Bring slow cooker spiced wine to a boil on your Crock-Pot’s hot setting.
-This has the advantage of burning off some of the alcohol so your guests won’t get too toasty, if you know what I mean.
+Bringing the spiced wine to a boil has the advantage of burning off some of the alcohol so your guests won’t get too toasty if you know what I mean.